web-platform-tests/rfcs/rfcs/step_wait_promise.md

   in the testdriver API, where asynchronous events are expected.
 * Improved efficiency compared to `step_wait`: Eliminates the need for periodic checks with intervals, allowing the test to proceed immediately once the awaited event occurs, potentially leading to faster test execution.
-Event though interval of
+Even though interval of
   100ms seems to be small enough, it can still accumulate to a significant amount of time.